Overview

 Stage Description Bitcoin Impact

-Stage 0 (Now) NISQ era: ~100 logical qubits, depth ~65.
-No commercial use.
+Stage 0 (Now) NISQ era: noisy qubits, no error correction at scale.
+No commercial use yet.
 No threat

-Stage 1 QC commercially useful (chemistry, materials simulation) No threat — speculation only
+Stage 1 QC commercially useful (chemistry, materials simulation) No threat, speculation only

 Stage 2 Can break weak/deprecated cryptosystems No supply-side threat